Horizontal-org/Tella-website/docs/contact-us.md

 ---
-title: Contact Us
+title: Contact
-description: Contact Us
+description: How to contact the Tella team for comments and questions
 slug: /contact-us
 sidebar_class_name: hidden
 ---